 Understanding Types of Hyperpigmentation: PIE, PIH, Melasma – and How to Treat Them Effectively

-May 14, 2025Hyperpigmentation is one of the most common skin concerns people face, but it’s also one of the most misunderstood.
-From reddish marks after acne to persistent brown patches on the cheeks, different forms of hyperpigmentation need distinct treatments.
-In this guide, we’ll break down the types of hyperpigmentation — PIE, PIH, and Melasma — their causes, how to identify them, and the best actives and skincare routines to effectively treat each type.
-As always, Juicy Chemistry brings you science-first, dermatologist-informed insights with a clean, certified organic approach to skincare.
+May 14, 2025Hyperpigmentation is among the most prevalent skin issues individuals encounter, yet it remains one of the most misunderstood.
+From reddish marks that linger after acne to enduring brown patches on the cheeks, various types of hyperpigmentation require unique treatments.
+In this comprehensive guide, we will explore the different forms of hyperpigmentation — including Post-Inflammatory Erythema (PIE), Post-Inflammatory Hyperpigmentation (PIH), and Melasma — their underlying causes, how to recognize them, and the most effective active ingredients and skincare routines to treat each type successfully.
+As always, Juicy Chemistry provides you with science-based, dermatologist-informed insights, all while adhering to a clean, certified organic approach to skincare.

 1. Post-Inflammatory Erythema (PIE)

-PIE is the pink, red, or purple mark that remains on your skin after a pimple or skin injury.
-It’s caused by damage to the blood vessels and capillaries under the skin, not by melanin overproduction.
+PIE manifests as pink, red, or purple marks that linger on the skin following a pimple or skin injury.
+This condition arises from damage to the blood vessels and capillaries beneath the skin, rather than from an overproduction of melanin.

 🧬 Root Cause: